VirtoCommerce/styleguide/bootstrap.md

 * For performance, it's better to [leave only code you needed](https://getbootstrap.com/docs/4.5/getting-started/contents/#bootstrap-source-code): just include variables, utilities and only needed components in same order as in `bootstrap.scss`

 ### Javascript

+Bootstrap components can be splitted into two parts: ones which require javascript for working and ones which doesn't.

 By default, bootstrap (v3, v4) shipped with javascript components based on jquery.
 If you use React, angular.js, Angular or Vue.js, use one of the following replacements or find better one:
 * [React Bootstrap](https://react-bootstrap.github.io/)